Fixation-related potentials reveal that confusing program code elicits a late frontal positivity: Introduction

-Currently, it is unknown whether the confusion induced by atoms of confusion as perceived by programmers results (1) from semantic integration of unexpected and challenging content (in which case we would expect to see an N400), (2) from syntactic ambiguity (see below), or (3) from something else entirely (producing an unexpected ERP signal).
-As for syntactic ambiguity, the confusion may arise from (2a) syntactic reanalysis (in which case we would expect to see a late posterior positivity) or from (2b) integration of unexpected but plausible content into the situation model of the preceding context (in which case we would expect to see a late frontal positivity).
-The premise of our work is that building on natural-language studies would help us to understand the source and processing of such confusion, illuminating the intricacies of program comprehension.
-This, in turn, would be invaluable to better support programmers by dedicated programming languages and curricula.
-For example, if atoms of confusion evoke a perceived syntactic ambiguity, this could be avoided by better design choices of programming language designers (e.g., by requiring explicit brackets around bodies of \verb|for|, \verb|while|, and \verb|if| statements); if they rather cause problems with semantic integration, this can be captured in dedicated training procedures in programming curricula and coding guidelines (e.g., defining clear and consistent rules that instruct programmers on the use of patterns).
+The premise of our work is that building on natural-language studies would help us understand the sources and processing of such confusion, illuminating the intricacies of program comprehension.
+This, in turn, would be invaluable in better supporting programmers through dedicated programming languages and curricula.
+For example, if atoms of confusion evoke a perceived syntactic ambiguity, this could be avoided by better design choices made by programming language designers (e.g., by requiring explicit brackets around the bodies of \verb|for|, \verb|while|, and \verb|if| statements); if they rather cause problems with semantic integration, this can be captured in dedicated training procedures within programming curricula and coding guidelines (e.g., defining clear and consistent rules that instruct programmers on the use of patterns).
 If we observe an entirely unexpected ERP signal, this could indicate that the confusion arising from the presence of an atom of confusion has no equivalent in natural-language comprehension, or that there is no unified cause for atoms of confusion.
 Thus, independent of the concrete results, it is highly relevant for the field of program comprehension to understand the electrophysiological signals and hence the underlying mechanisms of processing atoms of confusion.
 Looking at a broader picture, if we observe more and more analogies between processing program code and natural language text, this suggests that our premise of a methodological transfer between the two disciplines is worthwhile.